Enricoza/EZCustomNavigation/README.md

 # EZCustomNavigation

-A customizable Navigation Controller that allows popping view controllers with pan gesture from center too.
-(Much like Instagram or Telegram do)
+A customizable Navigation Controller that allows:

+- popping view controllers with pan gesture from center too.
+(Much like Instagram or Telegram do).
+- reopen a popped view controller with a right edge pan gesture.
+(Like the forward page action on Safari).

 # 0 lines of code